numerica-ideas/community/kubernetes/spring-microservice-deployment-gitlab-helm/README.md

 - **script**: the main task of this step.
 In this step for each microservice, two Docker commands are executed.
 The first command `docker build -t IMAGE_NAME directory/.` builds the Docker image for the application using the Dockerfile present in the current directory.
 The second `docker push IMAGE_NAME` command pushes the previously built image into the Docker registry specified by the variable `IMAGE_NAME`.
 For more information on the configurations of this stage please refer to the official Gitlab CI documentation [here](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#use-docker-in-docker)

-### Run the first stage
+### Run the First Stage

 **important** : Before you start you need to make sure you can use the gitlab shared runners that we will use in this demo.
 If not, you can add your own runner to the project.
 To do this in your project go to `settings > CI/CD` then `Runners` then disable the shared runners and add your own by following the steps provided.

 To be able to use the shared runners of gitlab you must validate your gitlab account.
 Launch the pipeline then a button to validate account will appear then you must add a credit card containing **1$**.
 Then you will have access to the gitlab shared runners in all your projects.

-Let's now launch our pipeline for that on your project go on `CI/CD > pipelines` then click on `Run pipeline`
+Let's run our pipeline, you have to access the repository main page, go to `CI/CD > pipelines` then click on `Run pipeline`

 ![pipeline](./images/pipeline.png)